SaveliyKolesnikov/EWork/README.md

 Role-based registration  (freelancer or employer).

 Employer has a balance and he has to replenish it for creating a new job.
-When employer creates a job money from his balance is transfered to freelancing platform balance.
+When an employer creates a job money from his balance is transfered to the freelancing platform balance.

-There are job board where users see current list of the works.
+There are a job board where users can check out a current list of works.
 Each job has its own info page.
-On the job info page freelancer can send a proposal for a job.
+On the job info page a freelancer can send a proposal to be applyed as an executive to a job.
 If he wants he can update his proposal or delete it.

-On the job info page employer who created this job can see all proposals including freelancer who sent it and can submit that proposal.
+On the job info page employer who created this job can see all proposals including freelancers who sent them and can submit a proposal that he likes.

 Employer and freelancer can chat with each other.
-If employer wants to cancel his job, he presses a button and if the job has realizer realizer has to confirm cancelling.
+If an employer wants to cancel his job, he presses a button and if the job has an executive then the executive has to confirm cancelling.
-If realizer doesn't confirm proposal cancellation, moderator decision is required.
+If realizer doesn't confirm proposal cancellation, moderator's decision is required.

-If job is done successfully employer confirms it and money is transfered to realizer's balance.
+If job was done successfully an employer confirms it and money is transfered to an executive's balance.
-After successfully job ending employer and freelancer can leave reference about each other.
+Only after a deal employer and freelancer can leave a reference about each other on their personal pages.
+Reference includes a rate.
-Then this rating based on all references is shown at user profile.
+A user rating is created based on these references.

-Each user profile has profile photo, desciption and list of references.
+Each user profile has a profile photo, desciption and a list of references.

 Employer has such tabs: Job Board, Create Job, Contracts.
 Freelancer has such tabs: Job Board, My Proposals, Contracts.